 An emergency fund is a safety net that can help cover unexpected expenses without breaking your budget or taking on debt.
 Emergency savings accounts are meant to be kept separate from other long-term savings accounts and only used in case of an unforeseen situation.
 Consider these tips to help you build your emergency savings fund.

-Budgeting for an Emergency FundMore than half of U.S. adults could not cover a $1,000 emergency from savings, according to research recently conducted by Bankrate.
+Budgeting for an Emergency FundMore than half of the adult population in the U.S. does not have enough in savings to cover a $1,000 emergency from savings, according to research recently conducted by Bankrate.
 Setting aside cash for unexpected events is important for long-term stability and can also give you some peace of mind.

 It is recommended to save at least three to six months of living expenses in an emergency savings fund.
 So, the amount you need to save depends on your lifestyle, committed expenses, household size and income.